Please ensure Javascript is enabled for purposes of website accessibility Page 4: Bookshare Formats

 Let’s take a look at how Thomas and Liza read using Bookshare’s digital text formats.

 At school, Thomas uses assistive technology to read class materials using digital text.
-He views materials on a tablet and uses a switch to turn the digital pages and navigate the novels he is reading.
+He views materials on a tablet and uses an adaptive switch to turn the digital pages and navigate the novels he is reading.

 During independent reading, Liza can choose from a range of high-interest books that she opens in the Bookshare Reader on her laptop.
 In the classroom, Liza uses headphones to listen to the book, which supports her ability to comprehend the story.
 Additionally, she follows along with the text on the screen as each word is highlighted in real time.
 This helps Liza connect the spoken and written words, supporting her development of word recognition skills.